erhant/nextjs-web3-starter/README.md

 ## Examples

-- An example of a Counter contract is provided.
-See the page [here](./frontend/counter.tsx) and contract [here](./contracts/contracts/Counter.sol).
-The deployment and test scripts are provided as well.
+- An example of a Counter [contract](./contracts/contracts/Counter.sol) is provided together with it's interactive [page](./frontend/counter.tsx).
+- An example of an ERC-20 token [contract](./contracts/contracts/MyToken.sol) is provided together with it's interactive [page](./frontend/mytoken.tsx).
 - An example of an ERC-20 token contract is provided.
 See the page [here](./frontend/mytoken.tsx) and contract [here](./contracts/contracts/MyToken.sol).
 The deployment and test scripts are provided as well.